niolabs/docs/docs/properties/expressions.md

 -> "Baron Samedi and the Jets"
 ```

-Methods on signals can be called:
+Methods on signals can be called.
 ```
 # given a signal s where s.get_val() == 'foobar'
 "Opened it with a {{$get_val()}}"